mkontani/nature-proxy/README.md

 This proxy addresses following problems:

-- nature api does not support tlsv1.2, and IFTTT webhook now only supports tlsv1.2 and above.
-So by for now, IFTTT cannot send request to nature apis.
 - IFTTT free plan has became define only 3 custom actions.
 - IFTTT trigger cannot request multiple times all at once.
-- resolve CORS errs for nature apis.
+- resolve CORS errs (requests by web browser) for nature apis.
 - schedule(cron) support.

 IFTTT action is like below: